justindijkshoorn/vagrant-puppet-rbenv-ubuntu/readme.md

 	$ /etc/rc.local
 	$ ln -s /var/run/mysqld/mysqld.sock /tmp/mysql.sock

-## Note: Symlink mysql.sock
-You can symlink the "mysql.sock" if necessary and run it when the virtual machine boots

-	$ /etc/rc.local
-	$ ln -s /var/run/mysqld/mysqld.sock /tmp/mysql.sock

 ## Note: Rails server binding
 You have to run the rails server with the following bind adress: